boundtotheearth/Farrell-Tinvio-FE-Case/README.md

 ### The following optional tasks were attempted:
 1. User React/Typescript in your implementation

 NextJS was used to build the website, which is a ReactJS framework.
+The project uses Typescript.

 2. Add a visual loader when your data is loading
 3. Add UI to allow us to switch between users in the list